ductsoup/Feather-RTC/README.md

 ## Overview
 We use time clocks and horns on the shop floor to signal shift changes and breaks.
 The problem with electro-mechanical clocks is they break after a while, are expensive, and also need to be manually reset every time there's a power failure or a time change.

 This design is a fraction of the cost and also doesn't need to be manually reset.
 If WiFi is available it will sync to NTP.
 If not, the RTC will keep accurate time for years between power failures.
-In either case it also adjusts automatically to daylight saving time.
+It also adjusts automatically between standard and daylight saving time.

 ![alt text](images/IMG_3923.JPG "Final build")